woct0rdho/SageAttention/README.md

 ## Installation

 **Update:** If you're using ComfyUI, you no longer need to install my SageAttention wheel.
 You can use the SageAttention in comfy-kitchen.
+When launching ComfyUI, add `--use-ck-attention` rather than `--use-sage-attention`.

 1. Know how to use pip to install packages in the correct Python environment, see https://github.com/woct0rdho/triton-windows
 2. Install triton-windows